PeaWarrior/MoneyBox-front/README.md

     $ touch .env
     ```

-3. Add the API key to your `.env` file by copying the following and replacing the `<...>` with the corrent corresponding key.
+3. Add the API key to your `.env` file by copying the following and replacing the `<...>` with the correct corresponding key.

     ```env
     FINNHUB_API_KEY=<FINNHUB API KEY HERE>